Skip to main content

 Cultural Significance:

-Southern coast's history of fishing and trade with Portuguese, Dutch, and British created fusion food culture.
-Galle Fort restaurants showcase colonial-era influences alongside traditional preparations.
+Centuries of fishing and trade with the Portuguese, Dutch, and British left the southern coast with a layered, fusion food culture.
+Restaurants inside Galle Fort still cook colonial-era recipes alongside the traditional ones.

 Signature Dishes: